Spatiotemporal analysis of the runaway distribution function from synchrotron images in an ASDEX Upgrade disruption: Numerical modelling of the runaway electron distribution

 When integrating over all radii, a wider dominant region appears in momentum space, as shown in figures~\ref{fig:gocodesoft_super}c and d for an early and a late simulation time, respectively.
 A comparison of the emission at the two times reveals that the dominant region moves towards greater perpendicular momentum as time passes.
 This is caused by collisional pitch-angle scattering which increases the average perpendicular momentum in the distribution.
 As a result of the increased perpendicular momentum, the runaways emit more synchrotron radiation, leading to a gradual increase of the total intensity in the camera images.
 The change in pitch-angle, however, is sufficiently small to not affect the synchrotron pattern shape significantly.
 Figure~\ref{fig:synchIntensity} shows the time evolution of the total intensity in the simulated (solid black line) and the experimental (dashed red) images, respectively.
 Although both intensities increase steadily, they do so at slightly different rates.
 This can be explained by a discrepancy in the argon density used for the simulations.
 As we show in appendix~\ref{app:kinetic theta}, kinetic theory predicts that electrons with momentum $p$ have an exponential pitch-angle dependence in the disruption plateau phase, $f_\xi(\xi)\sim\exp(C\xi)$, with $C$ a time-dependent constant, and $\xi=p_\parallel/p$.
 During the runaway plateau, $C$ is roughly inversely proportional to time until it reaches an equilibrium value of $0.1p$.
 In appendix~\ref{app:kinetic theta} we show that the pitch parameter $C$ evolves approximately as

-where $n_{\rm Ar,20}$ is the argon density, measured in units of $\SI{e20}{\per\metre\cubed}$.
+where $n_{\rm Ar,20}$ is the argon density, measured in units of $\SI{e20}{\per\metre\cubed}$, and the times in the denominator are given in milliseconds.
 The emitted synchrotron power at a frequency $\omega$ can furthermore be approximated by the contribution from the strongest emitting particle of such a distribution which is proportional to

-with $\gamma^\star = \sqrt{m_e^2c^2+p^{\star2}}$, and $\pstar$ the momentum reached by the hot tail seed.
+with $\gamma^\star = \sqrt{1+(p^\star/m_ec)^{2}}$, and $\pstar$ the momentum reached by the hot tail seed.
 The free parameters in this expression are $\gamma^\star$, $n_{\rm Ar}$, and the unknown prefactor, and it should therefore in principle be possible to fit this expression to the curves in figure~\ref{fig:synchIntensity}, assuming a constant background plasma parameters and no radial transport.
 Unfortunately, however, such a fit can be rather ill-conditioned when the data is nearly linear, as is the case here.
 This is partly due to the relatively short time before the transition in the synchrotron patterns happens, which does not allow for significant pitch angle relaxation.
 Therefore, in practice, it is not possible to extract a reliable estimate of $n_{\rm Ar}$ in this case.
 Nevertheless, the ability for~\eqref{eq:Poft} to fit both curves in figure~\ref{fig:synchIntensity} lends credibility to the physical picture obtained from \GO+\CODE\ and may be used to estimate the impurity density in other experiments in the future.